frida/frida-website/_i18n/en/_docs/stalker.md

     GumStalkerTransformer * transformer, GumEventSink * sink);
 {% endhighlight %}

-So we can see the function is called by the Duktape or V8 runtime passing 3 arguments.
+So we can see the function is called by the QuickJS or V8 runtime passing 3 arguments.
 The first is the Stalker instance itself.
 Note that there may be multiple of these if multiple scripts are loaded at once.
 The second is a transformer, this can be used to transform the instrumented code as it is being